stuffnting/gutenberg-block-examples/src/dynamic-inner-blocks/README.md

 - [`init`](https://developer.wordpress.org/reference/hooks/init/)

 ## Also see

+For more ways to use `useInnerBlockProps` see the other inner block examples.

 For an example where `perPage` can be changed from the Block Inspector, see the `dynamic-inspector-query-terms` example.